Mopzilla/SkinCalcPlus/.github/README.md

     - [Installation Guide for Chrome](#installation-guide-for-chrome)

 # DISCLAIMER
-SKinCalcPlus is an **independent passion project** created to further my skills in browser extension development and serve as part of my portfolio.
+SkinCalcPlus is an **independent passion project** created to further my skills in browser extension development and serve as part of my portfolio.
 This extension is **not affiliated with, or endorsed by, Skin.Club in any way.**

 Its purpose is **not** to undermine or compete with Skin.Club, but rather to demonstrate my ability to **analyze, improve, and develop practical browser enhancements.**

-**USE AT YOUR OWN RISK!** This extension may breach Skin.Club's Terms of Service against third-party tools, and I am **not responsible** for any consequences resulting from its use.
+**USE AT YOUR OWN RISK!** This extension operates **independently** and **could** Skin.Club's Terms of Service against third-party tools, and I am **not responsible** for any consequences resulting from its use.

 # FEATURES
 ## Case Page Statistics